afontenot/pyweight/docs/md/Weight Management with PyWeight.md

 underestimates the change you need to make.
 In that case, you can make a reasonable adjustment based on the value PyWeight provides.

-PyWeight is certainly appropriate to use in a diet without calorie counting or precise meal plans, however.
+A major advantage of Pyweight, though, is that it is easy to make diet adjustments *without* calorie counting or precise meal plans.
 If PyWeight tells you to eat 100 more calorie a day, you can guess about how much of a change that is.
 It's not a big deal if you get it wrong; after another period of several weeks, you'll be prompted again to make changes.
 As long as you continue to move in the right direction each time, you can expect to see success.